 Instagram Stories are really easy to use.
 If you want to make it entertaining, you’ll need to put some thought into it.
 Luckily, Instagram has a number of options to help create stories which are fun.
 You might have amazing photos or videos, with some great filters, but what is your story missing?
 Music!
 Instagram has a selection of tunes from its own library as well as music streaming services, such as Spotify, SoundCloud, and Shazam.

-Here’s what you need to know about adding music to Instagram.
+Here’s what you need to know about adding music stories to Instagram.

-How To Add Music To An Instagram Story
+How To Add Music To Instagram Music Stories

 Get ready to start adding soundtracks to your next Instagram Story.